-The BV Alignment Alternative for the Kern Fan Project involves constructing a 9.0-mile conveyance canal across BV Water Storage District property as shown in Figure 3-3.
+The BV Alignment Alternative for the Kern Fan Project involves constructing a 9.0-mile conveyance canal across BV Water Storage District property as shown in Figure 3-4.
 The use of an open canal for the entire length of the conveyance facility will result in the need for constructing three lift stations.
 Each lift station will have a capacity of 500 cfs at an approximate total dynamic head of 20-ft.
 A turnout from the California Aqueduct will be constructed with one eleven-foot diameter pipe from the turnout structure, crossing the DWR right-of-way and outlet canal, and then discharging into an open canal parallel to the BV West Side Canal.
+The turnout would be located in Pool 28 or Reach 12E of the California Aqueduct just south of the existing Buena Vista - 8 Turnout located near Milepost 233.78.
 The new lined canal cross section has been estimated as 20-ft wide at the bottom with an 8-ft depth and 1.5:1 side slopes.
 The canal will have an undercrossing at Adohr Road and the East Side Canal and will utilize one 10-ft diameter siphon pipe.
 A 500 cfs - 1,800 hp lift station will be constructed near the Stockdale Highway Crossing.
 The pipeline crossing Stockdale Highway is a 10-ft diameter pipeline, which discharges into an open canal on the northerly side of Stockdale Highway and then proceeds north and east towards the I-5 Freeway crossing.
-A 500 cfs -1,800hp lift station will be constructed near the I-5 Freeway crossing.
-The pipeline crossing the I-5 Freeway is a 10-ft diameter pipeline that discharges into the open canal on the easterly side of the I-5 Freeway.
+A 500 cfs - 1,800 hp lift station will be constructed near the I-5 Freeway crossing.
+The pipeline crossing the I-5 Freeway is a 10ft diameter pipeline that discharges into the open canal on the easterly side of the I-5 Freeway.
 A third lift station of similar size and capacity to the first two lift stations will be constructed near the southwest corner of the Rosedale West Basins.
-The final canal reach delivers water to the east end of the Rosedale West Basins, Goose Lake Slough, and the Phase 2 recharge property.
+The final canal reach delivers water to the east end of the Rosedale West Basins, Goose Lake Channel, and the Phase 2 recharge property.

-Figure 3-3: Preliminary Location of Kern Fan Groundwater Storage Project Facilities with BV Alignment
+Figure 3-4: Preliminary Location of Kern Fan Groundwater Storage Project Facilities with BV Alignment (Updated)

-Table 3-3 shows feasibility-level cost estimates for the Kern Fan Project - BV Alignment Alternative Plan.
+Table 3-3 shows 30% feasibility-level cost estimates for the Kern Fan Project - BV Alignment Alternative Plan.

-Table 3-3 : BV Alignment Alternative Plan Cost Estimates
+Table 3-3 : BV Alignment Alternative Plan Cost Estimates (Updated)